 A trust is a written agreement between a trustor (the creator of the trust) and a trustee (the manager of the trust).
 There are several purposes for a trust, and one main purpose is to benefit a beneficiary or group of beneficiaries of the trust.
 The trustor grants to the trustee certain assets and once those assets are owned by the trust, the trustee manages those assets for the benefit of the trustor’s beneficiaries.
-For many of our New Mexico and Arizona clients, they fulfill all three capacities (trustor, trustee, and beneficiary) while they are alive and healthy.
+For many of our Arizona clients, they fulfill all three capacities (trustor, trustee, and beneficiary) while they are alive and healthy.

 While working at the bank, I soon loved to open bank account for my clients in the name of their trusts because I recognized what it meant: